ankane/clp-ruby/README.md

 sudo apt-get install coinor-libclp1
 ```

-Add this line to your application’s Gemfile:
+Then add this line to your application’s Gemfile:

 ```ruby
 gem "clp"